 Farrow’s report was based on interviews with some 30 past and current employees of CBS.

-Of the six women, actress Illeana Douglas alleged that Moonves fired her from a television series in 1997 when she resisted him after he pushed her onto a couch in his office and started violently kissed her.
+Of the six women, actress Illeana Douglas alleged that Moonves fired her from a television series in 1997 when she resisted him after he pushed her onto a couch in his office and started violently kissing her.
 He told her she would never work at the network again.

 Screenwriter Janet Jones alleged that Moonves forcibly kissed her at a work meeting in 1985 and threatened to ruin her career if she revealed the incident to anyone.